sivaramambikasaran/sivaramambikasaran.github.io/blog/quotes.md

 - "People do acquire a little brief authority by equipping themselves with jargon: they can pontificate and air a superficial expertise.
 But what we should ask of educated mathematicians is not what they can speechify about, nor even what they know about the existing corpus of mathematical knowledge, but rather what can they do with their learning and whether they can actually solve mathematical problems arising in practice.
 In short, we look for deeds not words." -- J. Hammersley

-- "The art is more important than the artist." -- Self

 - "If you find that you're spending almost all your time on theory, start turning some attention to practical things; it will improve your theories.
 If you find that you're spending almost all your time on practice, start turning some attention to theoretical things; it will improve your practice." -- Donald Knuth

 - "I learned very early the difference between knowing the name of something and knowing something." -- Richard Feynman